 Separated Children Seeking International Protection

-Many of these children may have high levels of vulnerability and have experienced gross trauma.
+Many of these children may have high levels of vulnerability and have experienced significant trauma.
 Many face problems and challenges on issues including separation and bereavement from family and friends, social isolation, language barriers, emotional and mental health problems, discrimination and racism.
 In addition they have to live with the anxiety of possible removal from the country or uncertainty as to their future.

-- Possibility of family reunification;
+- Possibility of family reunification in Ireland or another country;

 - Possibility of return to country of origin;